ethpandaops/ethereum-package/README.md

   # How long you want the network to wait before starting up
   genesis_delay: 20

+  # The gas limit of the network set at genesis
+  genesis_gas_limit: 30000000

   # Max churn rate for the network introduced by
   # EIP-7514 https://eips.ethereum.org/EIPS/eip-7514
   # Defaults to 8